astralarya/to/README.md

 print the path of the foo bookmark
 > to -p foo

+open up bar.cpp at the foo bookmark in vim
+> vim $(to -p foo/bar.cpp)

 You can also manually edit the $TO_BOOKMARKS file (defined in `to.sh`, default `~/.bookmarks`) The syntax is:
 > bookmarkname|/path/to/bookmark